 Many people are afraid to think about end-of-life care, and even more afraid of talking about it with relatives and loved ones.
 But, while it may be a difficult conversation to embark on, it is vital that you know your relatives’ wishes before the time comes.
 You’ll want to ensure that the care they receive matches what they want and prioritises what is important to them.

-Coming up with a thorough end-of-life care plan and making sure that everybody involved in a person’s care adheres to that plan will make a significant difference to the quality of the remainder of their life.
+Coming up with a thorough end-of-life care plan and making sure that everybody involved in a person’s private care adheres to that plan will make a significant difference to the quality of the remainder of their life.